Akbar Hashemi Rafsanjani: Tension with Khamenei

-In his latter years, Rafsanjani had disagreements with Ali Khamenei who has the last say in everything in Iran.
+In his latter years, Rafsanjani had disagreements with Ali Khamenei who had the last say in everything in Iran.
 Khamenei even indirectly called Rafsanjani a traitor, and according to political analyst, Mehdi Mahdavi-Azad, in the months prior to his death, Rafsanjani openly stated that he had made a mistake in choosing Khamenei as supreme leader.
 Following his death, Khamanei said of Rafsanjani, "I don't know any other figure with whom I have had so many shared experiences and long history in ups and downs of this era which made history."
 However, during a speech on the day of Rafsanjani's death, using a play on Rafsanjani's first name Akbar, Khamenei stated that it would cause harm to the Islamic Republic if a “reprobate or misled brother” turned out to be the “bigger Satan” and played the role of the real Satan in misleading the people", further stating that "this person is our enemy, too".
 In the traditional prayer for the dead, Khamenei also noticeably omitted the sentence attesting that the deceased lived a life of "benevolence and goodness".